asifdxtreme/Docs/user-info.md

 ***Reasons for using different api's for fetching the roles of Space :***

 Since the /v2/spaces only provides ```developer_guid``` query parameter and /v2/spaces queries are much faster than /v2/users query so we decided to use the available query parameter from /v2/spaces and for rest of the two we used /v2/users.
 Mainly this was used to optimize the query and make the response much faster.

+***Note :***
+There was a story in tracker for this command but recently we observed that the story has been deleted and new stories has been added for optimizing the role queries for Orgs and Spaces but since we are not using the older api's which were used in ```cf orgs-users``` and ```cf space-users``` so this command is very fast and very specific to the roles for Org and Spaces users has targeted.

+***We are open for any changes to this PR which can make this command more useful and consumable.***